grange85/ahfow-www/_posts/2009/2009-10-14-dean-britta-in-melbourne.markdown

 - dean & britta
 tags: []
 ---
 <p>Dean & Britta are currently in Melbourne, Australia to perform 13 Most Beautiful as part of the Melbourne Arts Festival.
-They're playing <span class="removed_link" title="http://www.melbournefestival.com.au/program/production?id=3583">three performances at the CUB Malthouse, Merlyn Theatre</span> on Thursday, Friday and Saturday (15th-17 October).</p>
+They're playing three performances at the CUB Malthouse, Merlyn Theatre on Thursday, Friday and Saturday (15th-17 October).</p>
 <p><ins datetime="2009-10-14T21:30:19+00:00">
 <p>On Thursday Dean & Britta will be doing a special <a href="http://www.liveguide.com.au/Events/636839/Dean_Britta_13_Most_Beautiful/Melbourne_International_Arts_Festival_2009_presents_The_Den">Q & A session at The Fairfax Studio, at the Arts Centre</a> between 1pm-2pm – talking about the Warhol show, their soundtrack work, Luna, Galaxie 500 and more. </p>
 <p></ins></p>